Khel Now logo

 Novak Djokovic (2021 French Open)

 Novak Djokovic won his second French Open title in 2021.
-This helped him complete his second Career Grand Slam.
-The Serb was the first men's player to have completed two Career Grand Slams in the Open Era.
-In the five years between his first and second Career Grand Slams, the World No. 2 added six Grand Slam titles to his name
+This helped him complete his third Career Grand Slam.
+The Serb became the first men’s singles player to have two Career Grand Slams in the Open Era.

 Rafael Nadal (2022 Australian Open)